 Are you considering selling your business?
 Did your business receive PPP funds from the CARES Act?
 Will these funds affect the sale of your business?

-By David M. Morosan, David M. Levine and Sara K. Bonaiuto
+By David M. Morosan and David M. Levine

 The loan forgiveness process under the Paycheck Protection Program (PPP) has barely begun for most borrowers.
 And once that process begins, it can last up to 150 days before a determination is made.
 If you are a PPP borrower, your loan documents likely prohibit the sale of your company without the PPP lender’s consent.
 In addition, prior to October 2, 2020, PPP borrowers were left to determine whether they also need to obtain the Small Business Administration’s (SBA) consent to changes of ownership.
 If required, the failure to secure SBA approval of a change of ownership risked default and acceleration of the loan obligations.
 That unfortunate possibility loomed over already-nervous borrowers negotiating to sell their businesses.

 Fortunately, on October 2, 2020 the SBA published a procedural notice that provides guidance on “changes of ownership” for PPP Borrowers (the Procedural Notice).
 The Procedural Notice provides guidelines that allow PPP borrowers to sell their businesses without prior approval from the SBA under certain circumstances.

 Definition of a Change of Ownership

 A “change of ownership” is considered to have occurred when any of the following transactions occur:

 1. At least 20 percent of the common stock or other ownership interest of a PPP borrower is sold or transferred (whether in one or more transactions, including to an affiliate of the borrower);

 2. The PPP borrower sells or transfers 50% or more of its assets (whether in one or more transactions); or